-But, when this happens to fit people, the difference is that they say "no" more often.
-They don't cave in every time.
+But, when that happens with fit people, the difference is that they say "no" more often than overweight people do.
+They don't cave every time.
 And when they do cave, they don't go crazy with overeating.

 Before we continue, know I’m neither a doctor nor a nutritionist (disclaimer), so this is not professional medical advice.
 Consult a doctor to address your exact needs.
 As one example, if you’re suffering from anxiety that triggers compulsive eating, you'll need to talk to a therapist.
 Crack open Yelp and find someone.

 Another reason to lose weight upfront is that losing a significant amount of fat in a short time also reduces muscle mass.
 We don’t want to lose the muscle we’re working so hard to gain on this program.

 Use the calculator below to roughly estimate how overweight you are:

 If you only have a bit of fat and you’re not in a rush to lose it, lose it after this program ends.
 (If you choose to lose fat at all.)
 This is because you’ll likely gain a couple pounds of fat from this bodybuilding program due to the strict calorie requirements, so you might as well lose all the fat at once.